Can solar panels store energy?

 Whether you’re a homeowner who is just learning about home solar panels, or a green energy enthusiast who is wondering how the electric grid can use solar energy when it’s dark, a question you might have is whether solar panels can store electricity for later use.

 Solar panels by themselves don’t have any capacity to store electricity.
 Electricity generated by a solar panel flows out of the panel immediately as direct current (DC).
-That said, you can design a home solar panel system to store electricity for later use.
-This is accomplished by adding lead-acid or lithium-ion (Li-ion) batteries.
+However, you can design a home solar panel system to store electricity for later use by adding lead-acid or lithium-ion (Li-ion) batteries.
 One example is the Telsa Powerwall 2 Li-ion battery, which stores 13.5 kWh, or enough to power an average home for half a day or more.

 To be clear, nearly all solar homeowners are connected to the grid, which means they don’t need a battery to keep their lights on at night.
 The grid will supply electricity when your solar panels don’t.